 - Students will be reminded to wash their hands or use hand sanitizer before and after lunch.
-Time has been included in the schedule for handwashing and/or sanitizing before and after lunch. - Students will be asked to remove their masks while they are eating or drinking.
-When they are finished eating they will be asked to put their mask back on and wait to be dismissed. - Students will be encouraged to use quiet indoor voices while at lunch.
-Talking will be limited to when student masks are on.
+Time has been included in the schedule for handwashing and/or sanitizing before and after lunch. - Students will be encouraged to use quiet indoor voices while at lunch.